By

 Putah Creek Pipeline for Salmon

-By Robin Meadows “The dream is to reestablish a natural run of salmon in Putah Creek,” says UC Davis professor emeritus Peter Moyle.
+“The dream is to reestablish a natural run of salmon in Putah Creek,” says UC Davis professor emeritus Peter Moyle.
 In 1972 Putah creek was a trickle of water between heavy machinery mining gravel for the campus roads.
-Moyle and others urged the university to cease mining and by the end of the decade the machinery was gone and the administration designated a riparian reserve along the creek on campus.
-After droughts and an ensuing long legal...
+Moyle and others urged the university to cease mining and by the end of the decade the administration had designated a riparian reserve along the creek on campus.
+Since then there’s been an incredible increase in salmon....

 Read More